The guidelines below serve as Michiana VegFest's agreement with exhibitors.

 Exhibitors can start setting up at 7 am, 4 hours before the beginning of the event--they will receive instructions for set up based on the time they need.

-After unloading, exhibitors must not remain parked on the concrete pad outside of the facility.
-They can park in the stadium lot or the Joyce Center lot (B and C lots), which are open and free on Sunday (click here for a map of Notre Dame).
+After unloading, exhibitors must not remain parked outside of the facility.
+They can park in the Century Center parking lot for a small fee.
+Otherwise, every street downtown offers free parking on Sunday (click here for a parking map).

 At 4 pm exhibitors should start taking down their exhibits.
 By 6 pm, all materials should be removed from the venue.